Hiking

 Escanaba Trail — 11 miles

 This trail is very hilly, rolling and scenic.
 It winds around five different lakes, through stands of maple, aspen and balsam.
-There are a couple fairly steep hills.
+There are a couple of fairly steep hills.
 Escanaba is groomed and tracked in the winter for cross-country skiing.
 For skiers, this is an intermediate trail.
-A shelter with fire ring is located on the trail.
+A shelter with a fire ring is located on the trail.
 Restrooms are located near the trailhead.
 Leashed pets are allowed on this trail only when there is no snow on the ground.
-A daily or annual state trail pass is required for skiing only.
+A state trail pass is required for skiing only.

 Raven Trail — 11 miles